pavan64pavan/AI-ML-PG-C70/LendingClubCaseStudy/README.md

-Detailed Analysis on identifying Most Likely defaulters before handing out loans.
+Detailed Analysis on identifying Most Likely defaulters for Loans.
 The Case Study is submitted by Pavan Kumar BN and SathyaMurthy - Batch C70.